Winter Lights, Umbrella Blindness, and the Art of Getting in the Way

 Winter Lights still contains moments of beauty.

-But until it reckons with who it is for, and how it functions when crowded, those moments risk being drowned out by umbrellas, congestion and the constant need to be seen.
+But until it addresses who it is for, and how it functions when crowded, those moments risk being drowned out.